microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/03 - RAG Implementation with Azure OpenAI/03 - RAG Implementation with Azure OpenAI.md

 ## Preparing the database and creating embeddings

-This next section of the lab will have you alter the Adventure Works product table to add a new vector datatype column.
+This next section of the lab will have you alter the  product table to add a new vector datatype column.
 You will then use a stored procedure to create embeddings for the products and store the vector arrays in that column.

 1. In a new query sheet or an existing bank one in VS Code, copy and paste the following T-SQL: